rmoff/rmoff-blog/content/post/collection-of-articles-on-how-to-write-a-good-conference-abstract.md

 draft = false
 image = "https://images.unsplash.com/photo-1453946610176-6be21147c400"
 slug = "collection-of-articles-on-how-to-write-a-good-conference-abstract"
-tags = ["conferences", "speaking", "user groups", "abstract"] title = "Collection of Articles on How to Write a Good Conference Abstract"
+tag = ["conferences", "speaking", "user groups", "abstract"] title = "Collection of Articles on How to Write a Good Conference Abstract"

 +++